FlamJamCamCode/Crucible/foundations/24 nss.md

 NSS doesn't mandate specific incentive structures.
 Different protocols can experiment:

+**Fixed Rewards**: Mutation provides set benefit regardless of adoption (Play to win.
+Win for own joy.)
+**Logarithmic Scaling**: Diminishing returns with scale (This one makes parasitism load maximal by having as many competitive actors surviving or thriving)
-**Fixed Rewards**: Mutation provides set benefit regardless of adoption **Logarithmic Scaling**: Diminishing returns with scale **Mining-Style**: Proportional to network contribution **Personal Excellence**: Capped at human-scale prosperity
+**Mining-Style**: Proportional to network contribution (This one sets a limit to parasitism) **Personal Excellence**: Capped at human-scale prosperity (This one destroys parasitism) **Temporal Parasitism**: Profit from efficiency gains can be high, but then temporally limited.
+Say, 100% of efficiency gains for a maximum of a year.

 Natural selection determines which incentive structures produce:
 - Maximum innovation
 - Minimum parasitism
-- Optimal system evolution
+- Optimal system evolution.
+The many protocols and the "gatekeeping" of which protocols get to play.
+Then dynamics of "civilizational accelerating differences dependent on growth enabled by protocol" (Which is highly subjective: Perhaps the good innovators are more attracted to -- beauty wise -- one or the other stated protocol incentivizations or general schemes) But also, subject to things like "bottom-line reinvestment capacity".
+(The Korean divide map...)

 What matters: parasitic load stays low while transformative pathways remain open through NSS dynamics and Crucible options.